RoboticVisionOrg/carlie_docs/docs/going_further/3_levels_of_carlie.md

 * The **CarlieRawProximityData** and **CarlieRawProximityDataStamped** - contains the raw proximity data provided by the short range LIDAR sensors.
 * The **CarlieStatus** and **CarlieStatusStamped** - contains data/values stating the current state of the low-level system, such as whether movement is currently enabled.

-The [**carlie_base**](https://github.com/RoboticVisionOrg/carlie_base) ROS package contains three nodes and a singular launch file.
-The three nodes are:
+The [**carlie_base**](https://github.com/RoboticVisionOrg/carlie_base) ROS package contains five nodes and two launch files, one of which is only to provide improved feedback to the user.
+The five nodes are:

 * The **config_node** - attempts to set the Carlie config values on the micro-controller to be those specified by the ROS parameter server.
 * The **low_level_converter_node** - converts topics coming from the micro-controller that are not in standard ROS message formats, such as the raw odometry data.
 * The **driver_node** - is used to pass commands between the computer and the micro-controller.
 This node listens to the *joy* and */carlie/ackermann_cmd/autonomous* topics and publishes the */carlie/ackermann_cmd*, */carlie/ackermann_cmd/teleop* and */carlie/estop/gamepad* topics.
 The node also multiplexes the right- and left-bumpers of the Logitech F710 gamepad to enable hassle-free transition between the tele-operation and autonomous modes.
 If the right-bumper is held-down the */carlie/ackermann_cmd/teleop* topic is copied into the */carlie/ackermann_cmd* topic which is then passed onto the micro-controller.
 If the left-bumper is held-down the */carlie/ackermann_cmd/autonomous* topic is copied into the */carlie/ackermann_cmd* topic and then passed onto the micro-controller.
 If both right- and left-bumper or neither button is held down the */carlie/estop/gamepad* topic is set to true and the speed within the */carlie/ackermann_cmd* topic is set to zero.
+* The **odom_filter_node** - publishes a filtered odometry topic by passing the IMU and raw odometry data through an extended Kalman filter (EKF).
+This will also publish a odom to base_link transform using the filtered odometry by default.
+This can be changed through the config file see [Odometry EKF Filter Config](../getting_started/carlie_config_and_calibration.html#odometry-ekf-filter-config) for details.
+* The **power_monitor_node** - is used to create a system tray icon which displays the current voltage, and approximate battery level, for Carlie.

-The *carlie_base.launch* ROS launch file is set to automatically start after the computer is turned on, allowing Carlie to be tele-operated on start-up (assuming you installed carlie_pkgs via apt).
-The launch file is automatically run **Gavin knowledge**.
+The *carlie_base.launch* and *carlie_pwer_monitor.launch* ROS launch files are set to automatically start after the computer is turned on  (assuming you installed carlie_pkgs via apt).
+The automatic launch of *carlie_base.launch* should allow Carlie to be tele-operated on start-up.
+The launch files are automatically run **Gavin knowledge**.

+The *carlie_base.launch* also publishes the following static transforms:
+- imu to base_link - for the onboard Razor IMU
+- gps_link to base_link - for the onboard GPS

-The figure below shows the nodes, topics and connections when the base layer ROS package and microcontroller firmware are running.
+The figure below shows the nodes, topics and connections when the base layer ROS package, excluding the power monitor, and the micro-controller firmware are running.

 <figure float="center" style="margin-bottom: 2em; display: block; text-align: center">
     <img src="assets/carlie_base_and_mcu_ros_diagram.png" width="95%">